junoteam/projectX/README.md

 - Install MySQL Community Server Repository
 - Install latest and stable MySQL Community Server
 - Install all necessary PHP packages
+- Install LAMP stack in one click on your server

 Script also has support of "Additional tools" that do:
 - Check version of your system